tomasvn/til/JS_LEARNING/11-06-2020/NOTES.md

 - function declaration can be invoked before declaring
 - during the creation phase, the JS engine recognise the function declaration and hoists it
 - **function declaration** starts with `function` keyword, followed by name of the function
+  - fn declaration are put in memory before execution phase
+  - so we can invoke function before declaring
 - **function expression** - are defined as anonymous function (without name) and is assigned to a variable, they are **not hoisted**